 The annual interest amount earned is then [P x (1 + r/n)^nt] – P

 If you’re having a bad Algebra class flashback, don’t worry!
 We’ll break it down for you.
 Let’s say you’re thinking of depositing your $5,000 in a savings account offering 1% compound interest rate, paid on a monthly basis, at the end of one year you will have earned $50.23 [($5,000 (1+(0.01/12))^12]-$5,000

 If you were to leave your money in for 2 years, the interest earned at the end of the 2 years would be $100.96 [($5,000 (1+(0.01/12))^(12×2)]-$5,000.
 This is because interest is being earned on the initial $5,000 plus the $50.23 interest you earned in that first year.

 Savings Accounts Providers

 How Do Banks Set Interest Rates

 Now that you understand how savings account interest is calculated, it’s worth also understanding how the banks set those interest rates on savings accounts.
-You’ll find that it is related to the rate which the US central bank is charging on loans to member banks, or what’s called the Federal Reserve Discount Rate.
-If the US central bank increases its interest rate, commercial banks will follow; whether they borrow directly from the US central bank, or from other banks, all interest rates will tend to rise as the cost of borrowing will increase and so this cost will be passed on.
-This is part of a contractionary monetary policy, designed to discourage lending and encourage saving, and stop inflation.
-So if a higher Federal Reserve Discount Rate is offered by the US central bank to banks borrowing money from them, rates on loans offered by banks to consumers can also be higher, and so rates on savings accounts can also be increased for the bank to still be in a profitable position.
+It is related to the rate which the U.S. central bank is charging on loans to member banks, or what’s called the Federal Reserve Discount Rate.
+If the U.S. central bank increases its interest rate, commercial banks will follow; whether they borrow directly from the US central bank, or from other banks, all interest rates will tend to rise as the cost of borrowing will increase and so this cost will be passed on.
+This is part of a contractionary monetary policy, designed to discourage lending, encourage saving, and stop inflation.
+So, if a higher Federal Reserve Discount Rate is offered by the U.S. central bank to banks borrowing money from them, rates on loans offered by banks to consumers can also be higher, and rates on savings accounts can also be increased for the bank to still be in a profitable position.